jordanpenguins/b2b-app/README.md

 ![Preview-2](preview-2.png)

-## File name to import sql into phpmyadmin database for sample data
+## SQL File in order to import sql sample data into the database

 The file name is `fit2104_a5.sql` and it can be found in the root directory of the project